-Unlike some towns, Aiea isn’t mainly white- or blue-collar occupations dominate the local economy, Aiea is neither predominantly one nor the other.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Aiea is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Aiea is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Aiea who work in office and administrative support (16.19%), management occupations (11.93%), and sales jobs (11.50%).
+There are especially a lot of people living in Aiea who work in office and administrative support (16.20%), management occupations (11.51%), and sales jobs (9.01%).

 Aiea is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-In Aiea, a lot of people using the bus to get to and from work every day though Aiea is a relatively small town.
-Those that ride the bus are using it to get to good jobs in other cities.
+In Aiea, a lot of people use the bus to get to work every day though Aiea is a relatively small town.
+Those that ride the bus are primarily traveling out of town to good jobs in other cities.

-The population of Aiea is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.64% of adults in Aiea have a bachelor's degree or even advanced degree.
+The citizens of Aiea are very well educated compared to the average community in the nation: 34.89% of adults in Aiea have a bachelor's degree or even advanced degree.

-The per capita income in Aiea in 2010 was $35,685, which is wealthy relative to Hawaii and the nation.
-This equates to an annual income of $142,740 for a family of four.
+The per capita income in Aiea in 2010 was $34,981, which is wealthy relative to Hawaii and the nation.
+This equates to an annual income of $139,924 for a family of four.
 However, Aiea contains both very wealthy and poor people as well.

 The most common language spoken in Aiea is English.
-Other important languages spoken here include Pacific Island languages and Japanese.
+Other important languages spoken here include Japanese and Tagalog.